-The general tariff rate on imported dried vine fruit is currently 15 per cent ad valorem (with a 5 per cent preferential margin for developing countries).
-The general rate will be gradually phased down to 5 per cent by 1 July 1996.
+The general tariff rate on imported dried vine fruit is currently 10 per cent ad valorem (with a 5 per cent preferential margin for some developing countries).
+The general rate will be gradually phased down to 5 per cent by 1 July 1996 (with a 0 per cent preferential margin for some developing countries).